CompositeLizard/supreme/notes/ML_Ma/Lec2.md

 At this scale, the linear model doesn’t look unreasonable: there’s a clear trend with some error, and it gives us a first predictive model that is simple, familiar, and easy to analyze.

 That’s the setup.
-Next, we’ll make “good” precise by defining an error measure and then showing how gradient descent (batch and stochastic) finds parameters (\theta) that fit the data.
+Next, we’ll make “good” precise by defining an error measure and then showing how gradient descent (batch and stochastic) finds parameters $\theta$ that fit the data.